IamSudhir-Kumar/JS-practice-From_Basic_to_Advance/README.md

 # JS-practice-From_Basic_to_Advance
-This repository is for practicing and mastering JavScript from basic to advance
-Content of this repository from day-1 to day-30
+This repository is for practicing and mastering JavScript from basic to advance with DSA and OOP with JavaScript (mostly ahrd parts of JavaScript) Content of this repository from day-1 to day-30
 <hr>